doosan-robotics/API-DRFL/README.md

-This is the example for ubuntu.
+This is the example for Windows & Ubuntu.